floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgctl_basics.md

                      files
   migrate-config   Converts old-style sg_config.yml and kibana.yml into
                      sg_authc.yml and sg_frontend_authc.yml
-  component-state  Retrieves Search Guard compontent status information sgctl-licenses   Displays license information for sgctl sgctl-version    Shows the version of this sgctl command add-user-local   Adds a new user to a local sg_internal_users.yml file
+  component-state  Retrieves Search Guard component status information sgctl-licenses   Displays license information for sgctl sgctl-version    Shows the version of this sgctl command add-user-local   Adds a new user to a local sg_internal_users.yml file